lmfit/lmfit-py/doc/installation.rst

 The lmfit package requires Python, Numpy, and Scipy.

-Lmfit works with Python 2.7, 3.3, 3.4, and 3.5 Lmfit currently does work
+Lmfit works with Python 2.7, 3.3, 3.4, and 3.5.
+Lmfit version 0.9.4 works
-with Python 2.6, but support will dropped with version 0.9.5.
+with Python 2.6, but support for it will dropped in version 0.9.5.
 Scipy version 0.13 or higher is required, with 0.17 or higher recommended to be able to use the latest optimization features from scipy.
 Support for scipy 0.13 will be dropped in version 0.9.5.
 Numpy version 1.5 or higher is